 Final Fantasy also has its fare share of Darker and Edgier moments.
 A particularly notable example is Final Fantasy VI: There are hints at unethical experimentation towards a sentient race by The Empire, the amnesiac main character, when knocked out, experiences a particularly horrifying recollection about her being outfitted with a slave crown in a manner that is implied to be unwilling on her part, then being forced to torch fifty of the imperial troops alive, and the war speech made by the Emperor.
 In addition, the main villain, a psychotic jester named Kefka Palazzo manages to gleefully poison a civilization's water supply and was implied to have wiped out said civilization in what is essentially an act of Genocide, with the Empire also suffering losses from the same poison as well, and then proceeds to stab the Emperor in the back and cause the world to be significantly ruined, remaining this way throughout the second act, and it is implied that the world's condition is slowly getting worse, with the main bad guy (now a god) murdering various people with his Light of Judgement, even orphaning various people, and then trying to destroy the entire planet.

-League of Legends' newer skins as of August 9th, all of them felt a lot darker and grittier.
+The newer skins of League of Legends as of August 9th, 2014; all of them felt a lot darker and grittier.

 Hyperdimension Neptunia was a fun light-hearted Console Wars game filled with a fun cast and a happy game overall.
 The second game starts off with the four goddesses on the receiving end of a curb stomp, piracy monsters are rampant, and in one of the endings murdering fellow goddesses to power up the sword, only to find out that Nepgear was being controlled by the Big Bad.